Agaricus arorae

-Agaricus arorae is a moderate-sized, forest-dwelling mushroom that exhibits distinctive color changes.
-It fruits early in the mushroom season.
-Unusually within the genus Agaricus, the mushroom's cap cuticle turns yellow when exposed to a base such as potassium hydroxide or sodium hydroxide but stains red when cut.
-In the field, it has a brownish, fibrillose/squamulose cap, which turns red when bruised.
-Agaricus arorae was first described from Santa Cruz County but since has been found in San Mateo and Alameda counties.
-Agaricus arorae can be distinguished by its scales and a conspicuous stipe.
+Agaricus arorae is a moderate-sized, forest-dwelling mushroom that exhibits certain color changes and is distinguished by its scales and stipe.

+Taxonomy

 Agaricus arorae was named after American mycologist and author David Arora.

+Arora surmised that it was an intermediate taxon between red-staining and yellow-staining sections of Agaricus.

 Description

-Pileus

-The cap is 3–8 cm broad, and varies from hemispheric to convex.
-The margin starts curved, but then decurved.
-The cuticle slowly bruises a reddish colour, and yellows with KOH.
+The cap is 3–7 cm wide and convex before becoming flattening.
+It is white to reddish, with brownish fibrils or scales in the center and sometimes elsewhere.
+The surface yellows with potassium hydroxide (KOH) and the flesh slowly bruises a reddish colour.
 With a dry surface, the cap's disc can be glabrous or tomentose.
-Toward the margin, either minute fibers or scales develop.
-The cap's fibrils are generally a brownish colour.
 The cap has an indistinct odor with a mild taste.
 The context can be as large as 5 mm thick, soft, and bruises irregularly a vinaceous colour where cut.

-Lamellae

-The gills are free, close, and broad.
-At first, they are buff-brown, but turn a darker brown in age.

-Stipe
+The gills are free and close.
+They are pinkish at first then become dark brown.
+The spores are 4–5.5 x 3–4 μm, elliptical, and smooth.
+They are inequilateral in profile and moderately thick-walled, lacking a germ pore.

-The stipe is 4–9 cm long and 0.5-2.5 cm thick.
+The stipe is 5–14 cm long and 0.5–2 cm thick.
 At the base, it is slightly enlarged and becomes stuffed at maturity.
 The white veil is rather membranous and yields a thin ring.
 When cut, the cortex discolours to pinkish-orange.
 The stipe base changes brown to rusty-brown from handling.
 The margin is sometimes light brown.
-The apex surface is white, and patchy fibrillose over a dull-buff ground color.
+The apex surface is white and patchy fibrillose over a dull-buff ground color.

-Spores

-Spores are 4.5-5.0 x 3.0-3.5 µm, elliptical, and inequilateral in profile.
-In addition, they are moderately thick-walled, lacking a germ pore.
+Identification

+Agaricus arorae resembles A. amicosus, A. bisporus, A. fuscofibrillosus, and A. spissicaulis.
+It can be distinguished from some species by its conspicuous stipe and scales, if present.

+Distribution and habitat

+Agaricus arorae was first described from Santa Cruz County, California, and since has been found in San Mateo and Alameda counties.